Temple Bar Gallery + Studios announces the Recent Graduate Residency Artist 2026

 There are womanlifefreedom badges available in the gallery for anyone to take and to wear in order to support our cause, to be the voice here of the women and protestors of Iran.

-Temple Bar Gallery + Studios invites applications from artists for the TBG+S Recent Graduate Residency Award 2025.
+Temple Bar Gallery + Studios (TBG+S) is pleased to announce Aoife Ní Dhuinn as the recipient of the TBG+S Recent Graduate Residency Award in 2026.